dineshprasad7564/dinesh-prasad-portfolio/README.md

 Open the index.html file in a browser.
 Nothing else is needed.

+On mobile, click the Menu button to open the menu.

 ## Made with

 Simple HTML, CSS and JavaScript.
 No frameworks used.